Bruba/Devops-Bootcamp/Project4/project4.md

-# Setup WordPress Website Using LAMP Stack
+# Project 4 Setup WordPress Website Using LAMP Stack

 Setting up a WordPress website using the LAMP stack (Linux, Apache, MySQL, PHP) is a powerful way to create a robust and scalable web presence.
 This project will guide you through each step of the process, from setting up your server environment to installing WordPress and configuring it for optimal performance.
 Whether you're a seasoned developer or a beginner, this tutorial will provide you with the knowledge and skills needed to deploy a fully functional WordPress site.
 By the end of this guide, you'll have a solid understanding of how to leverage the LAMP stack to build and manage your own WordPress website, ensuring a secure, efficient, and customizable platform for your content.